 Before We Begin

-Now, before we actually begin our ultimate guide for vlogging kit, there are some important checkboxes or requirements that a camera must fulfil to rank as the ultimate vlogging camera for beginners.
+Now, before we actually begin our ultimate guide for vlogging kit or vlogging equipment for best video quality, there are some important checkboxes or requirements that a camera must fulfil to rank as the ultimate vlogging camera for beginners.
 We will talk about these requirements first and then move on to the vlogging kit.

 The very first thing that must be kept in mind is it is affordability.
 It won’t be quite right for a beginner to start shelling out thousands of bucks right when they jump into this field.
 The camera must be compact.
 If you are just starting out, you might not understand the significance of the weight of a camera.
 Unlike photography, you are going to be in constant motion while vlogging and during the whole process, your arm holding the kit will be stretched out.
 If it isn’t lightweight, you will feel the consequence in your arm and your vlogs will suffer.
 The next thing on the list is Image Quality and by that, we mean that it must have an impressive dynamic range and decent lens size.
 One other thing that factors in Image Quality is Autofocus.
 We cannot stress the importance of Autofocus in vlogging, you are going to be moving around all the time that is the reason why the camera must have awesome autofocus.
 The camera must also support a range of Video Capabilities.
 It must be able to shoot in at 24,30 and 60 FPS in at least 1080P FHD to get you different kinds of shots such as cinematic or even slow-motion.
 Flip out screen is also a must.
 When you are taking shots that are too high or too low, your eyes will not be on the same level as the camera screen, that is where a flip-out screen comes in handy.
 It must also feature a Large Aperture and decent inbuilt Audio is always a plus.